-In conjunction with the work of The Interventions Team, pastoral managers will inform staff via twice weekly staff notices if interventions are in place in relation to individual students.
+Pastoral managers will inform staff via twice weekly staff notices if interventions are in place in relation to individual students.
 Interventions will be recorded via the school safeguarding systems and judgements about impact will be made with reference to achievement and progress data, behaviour points, achievement points, and attendance and wellbeing measurements.
 Staff are reminded that such communications are strictly confidential, and must never be open to student scrutiny.

-The school will also endeavour to support such children and young people through their Form Tutors, Year Teams, Mentors, Key Workers, Subject Teachers, and the curriculum, the school ethos, our Behaviour Policy and a consistent approach to issues that may be presented.
+The school will also endeavour to support such children and young people through their Form Tutors, Year Teams, Mentors, Key Workers, Subject Teachers, and the curriculum, the school ethos, our Behaviour for Learning Policy and a consistent approach to issues that may be presented.
 There will be regular liaison with outside agencies, families of vulnerable children and young people, and a commitment to develop open and honest and supportive relationships with all who are working with such students.

-Contextual Safeguarding:
+Contextual Safeguarding